mattwparas/steel/docs/src/start/standalone.md

   `cd cogs`\
   `cargo --run install.scm`

-  9. Finally, install the code coverage tool test which will be of great user in the case your intend to contribute to Steel development:
+  9. Finally, install the code coverage tool test, which will be of great use in the case you intend to contribute to Steel development:
   `cargo install cargo-tapaulin`